Best things to do in Ho Chi Minh City, Vietnam

 1. Ho Chi Minh City museum

 Start your day at the Ho Chi Minh City museum.
 This is a small museum and you will only need about 1 hour here, but it gives a good overview of the history of Ho Chi Minh City and there are several exhibitions displaying artefacts and memorabilia.
 It is also a popular spot for photo shoots due to the French-colonial architecture of the building.
-Entrance is 30k vnd (£1), but you will be charged extra if they see you with a camera and you are taking professional photographs.
+Entrance is 30k vnd (£1), but you will be charged extra if they see you taking photographs with a professional-looking camera.

 2. Ho Chi Minh City Hall